jnarayan81/Alienomics/docs/index.md

 Additionally, as the project is on github, you may submit patches, ticket requests, edit the wiki, send pull requests - anything you like and have the permissions to do.
 I will encourage any suggestions from followers :)

-As always, you can contact the authors at <jnarayan81@gmail.com>.
+As always, you can contact the authors at <jnarayan81@gmail.com>, Paul Simion <polo.simion@gmail.com>, / Alexandre Mayer / Pr.
+Karine Van Doninck

 ## Citation
 Feel free to cite the followings: